jeremeamia/iter8/README.md

 ### Rewindable Iterator

-If you don't control the generating function, then you can retroactively make the iterable rewindable by using the `Iter::rewindable()` function.
+If you don't control the generating function or want to avoid re-executing the generator, then you can retroactively make the iterable rewindable by using the `Iter::rewindable()` function.

 ```php
 $apiResult = $apiClient->getItems();